 The doctor can confirm that this is the only thing that they did.

-You can look at the record, you see that they used to have terrible cancer, and look at this updated medical record.
+You see that they used to have terrible cancer and look at this updated medical record.

 It's all clear now.

-Well, you're never gonna see that.
+Well, you're never going to see that.

 Do you know why?

-Not everyone, but clearly there would be an oncologist who had a patient who said, Oh my god, we've we may have discovered something amazing.
+Not everyone, but clearly there would be an oncologist who had a patient who said, oh my God, we've, we may have discovered something amazing.

-So let's let's at least share it with the world and see.
+So let's, let's at least share it with the world and see, you know, maybe somebody else is noticing this too.

-Not one oncologist with a patient with, and this is very important.
+But there's not one, not one, not one oncologist with a patient with, and this is very important.

 You can't leave this out with the medical record before and after.